 When and Why Prenatal Tests Are Ordered

 Prenatal testing helps health care providers detect congenital disabilities, genetic abnormalities and even risks of passing these conditions on to future children.
 The following is a brief overview of prenatal testing and its recommended uses.
-If you have specific questions about prenatal testing, or if you want to schedule a diagnostic screening, contact any medical lab like Chughtai Lab.
+If you have specific questions about prenatal testing, or if you want to schedule a diagnostic screening,

 Testing, Screening, and Diagnosis